Voter FAQs - Provisional Ballots

 1. Did you register to vote after the registration cutoff date?
 By law, you must be registered to vote no later than the 29th day prior to election day.
 If you did not register by that deadline, your name cannot be included on the poll roster.

 2. Did you move without updating your residence address?
 If you move and do not update your voter registration with your new address, you will still be listed on the poll roster for your old address.
 However, under state law you are required to vote at the polling place for your new address.
 After your ballot has been processed, the provisional ballot form will be used to update your voter registration record.

 3. Are you in the correct polling place?
 The most common error by a voter that will lead to their ballot being rejected is to vote in the wrong polling place.
 Polling places may change from election to election and you must vote on election day at the polling place assigned to your current residence address.
-The Division of Elections mails polling place cards and sample ballots listing the voter’s polling place for the current election.
-If you do not know the correct polling place, call the Recorder’s Office at 724-4330 to confirm the correct polling place.
-You can also find this information on the Recorder’s website by clicking on the “Polling/Voter Info” icon and entering your residence address.
+The Elections Department mails polling place cards and sample ballots listing the voter’s polling place for the current election.
+If you do not know the correct polling place, you can find your polling location on our website, www.recorder.pima.gov by clicking on the “Poll/Voter Info” choice and entering your current residence address.
+You can also call the Recorder’s Office at (520) 724-4330.
 The Recorder’s Office recommends that you confirm your polling place with our office rather than simply relying on a poll worker to check a street map.
 If you cast a ballot in the wrong polling site, your ballot is disqualified and not counted.